-7. General ESG screening criteria
+07. General sustainability screening criteria

 We apply prudent due diligence to all fossil fuel activities which go through a rigorous process and may require senior decision-making approval.
-Furthermore, this policy and Investec's risk appetite for this sector is reviewed annually and signed off by the Board Risk and Capital Committee (BRCC) and the Dual Listed Company (DLC) Social & Ethics Committee.
+Furthermore, this policy and Investec's risk appetite for this sector is reviewed every two years and signed off by the Board Risk and Capital Committee (BRCC) and the Dual Listed Company (DLC) Social and Ethics Committee.